Getting Started with Blazor HeatMap Chart in Blazor WASM App

 ....

-Add stylesheet and script resources
+Add Script resources

-The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
-Include the stylesheet and script references within the <head> section of the ~/index.html file.
+The script can be accessed from NuGet through Static Web Assets.
+Include the script references in the wwwroot/index.html file.

 <script src="_content/Syncfusion.Blazor.Core/scripts/syncfusion-blazor.min.js" type="text/javascript"></script>

-Add Blazor HeatMap component
+Add Blazor HeatMap Chart component

 <SfHeatMap DataSource="@HeatMapData">